 6) Type of biomedical implant including Manufacturer, Model & Serial # as shown below *

-7) What are your typical payment terms and what is your vendor vetting process like (how much paperwork needs to be filled out to establish a working relationship)
+7) What are your typical payment terms and what is your vendor vetting process like (what paperwork needs to be filled out to establish a working relationship)

 * For biomedical implant surveys, we need the make, model and serial number of the device with the employee’s name “sanitized” out for HIPAA compliance as shown: